ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.traccar/README.md

 This adapter imports in real time the position and the extended data from [Traccar](https://www.traccar.org) and makes them available in ioBroker.

+## Configuration

+1. Create a new instance of the adapter
+2. Fill the URL/IP and port from Traccar server
+3. Configur username and password
+4. Save the settings
+5. Have fun :)

 ## Changelog
 <!--
  https://github.com/AlCalzone/release-script#usage